Master of Arts in Writing

 Write by the Beach

-Our M.A. in Writing provides project-based learning supported by an academic press, an acclaimed literary journal, and opportunities to teach college composition classes.
+Our Master of Arts in Writing provides project-based learning supported by an academic press, an acclaimed literary journal, and opportunities to teach college composition classes.

-The Master of Arts in Writing is a 33-credit-hour program that offers courses in creative writing, composition/rhetoric, professional writing, literature, and linguistics.
+The Master of Arts in Writing is a 33-credit-hour program that offers courses in creative writing, composition and rhetoric, editing and publishing, professional writing, literature, and linguistics.

 A Diverse, Flexible Curriculum

 Students in Coastal Carolina's M.A. in Writing program take:

 - Two core courses selected from options in editing and publishing, forms of creative writing, and composition and rhetoric;

 - Three workshops selected from options in creative nonfiction, fiction, poetry, professional and technical writing, and composition and rhetoric;

 - Two courses in literature and/or linguistics;

 - Three elective courses that may include additional workshops in creative writing;